 What are pharmacists telling their customers?

 Lemon Detox is a "detoxifying" diet that involves drinking a concoction made from lemon juice and the detox kit mixture of maple syrup and cayenne pepper.
 The kit also contains a laxative tea and sea salt laxative.
 It costs about $90.
 Detox diets claim to eliminate the chemicals and "toxins" that build up in your body.
-However, there's no scientific basis [AR - Do diet detox products work?] to the notion that our bodies need detoxifying – the body does this itself.
+However, there's no scientific basis to the notion that our bodies need detoxifying – the body does this itself.

 Cleansing claims aside, detox diets are often used for weight loss - people will lose weight (primarily muscle tissue, due to lack of protein and water) in the short term because they're not eating.
 Lack of energy for everyday activities is a real danger on the "optimum" version of the program, which lasts 10 days at only 2500kJ per day.